 Quality, above all else…

 The serious musician, especially soloists, will recognize the quality instantly.
-These are full-size violin string set with medium gauge strings.
+These are full-size violin string sets with medium gauge strings.
 All the strings have a ball end fitting.
 The ‘E’ string is stainless steel, and the ‘A’ is aluminum with a synthetic core.
-The ‘D’ has a synthetic core and is a silver wound, and ‘G’ is a synthetic core and is a gold wound.
+The ‘D’ has a synthetic core and is a silver wound, and the ‘G’ is a synthetic core and is a gold wound.

 In fact, it doesn’t need to be mentioned that this level of quality doesn’t come cheap.
 They were expensive.
-However, for the quality of violin sound, you’ll get worth for each penny.
+However, for the quality of violin sound, you’ll get worth each penny.

 - Handmade in Germany by a world-renowned violin string manufacturer.